 Petra robotic system is capable of boring a range of diameters between 20-60 inches through any geology.
 The non-contact thermal drill melts any type of rock by heating a mixture of gas to apply heat above 1,800° Fahrenheit (982° Celcius) that breaks rocks into small pieces.

 The technology enables Petra to reduce the costs of tunneling through bedrock to bury electricity and other lines underground by 50 to 80%.

-Petra also offers the first reverse-tunneling technology, making machine maintenance and cutter head rescue possible.
+Petra also offers the first reverse-tunneling technology, making possible machine maintenance and cutter head rescue.
 The company is enabling customers to rapidly bury critical utilities for a fraction of the cost of legacy techniques, which includes construction services, tunnel development, and ongoing maintenance.